 Experts in residential roofing services for over 30 years.

 Do you have concerns about your roof?
 The only way to fully evaluate your roof’s condition is to have it inspected by a trusted professional.
-Our expert crew at J&J Roofing has provided superior residential roofing services to homeowners in the Detroit metro area for more than 30 years.
+Our expert crew at J&J Roofing has provided superior residential roofing services to homeowners for more than 30 years.
 Located in Roseville, Michigan, we offer free estimates, no-obligation inspections, and financing options that can make putting a new roof on your home more affordable.
 For more information, contact us today at (586)445-6455.